Scroll to top

 Frequently Asked Questions

 Turkey has detained foreign nationals, including dual citizens from EU member states, on charges of terrorism support, espionage, or insulting the state.
-The risk is most acute for those with Turkish citizenship, journalism connections, academic work on Kurdish or Armenian issues, or business dealings that could be characterised as politically sensitive.
+The risk is most acute for those with Turkish citizenship, journalism or media connections, academic work on Kurdish or Armenian issues, or business dealings that could be characterised as politically sensitive.
 Legal advice before travel is appropriate for anyone in these categories.

 Get in Touch